pickuppatterns/classwork/week-01-intro-web-dev/class03_design_arrays-objects-querySelector/README.md

 ## Agenda

 * Code Review and Discussion
+* Grading and Assignment Expectations
 * Design and Wire Frame
 * CSS Selectors
 * Document Query Selectors
 * Iteration of Arrays, Strings and NodeList
 * JavaScript Scope

+## Code Review

+## Grading and Assignment Expectations

+* Use `classwork`!
+* Process, process, process!
+* Learn to work incrementally
+* Required to do your learning in public!

 ## Design and Wire Frame